kamilkolodziejski/EmployeesManager/README.md

 ## 3. How to use?

-1. You need install .NET Core SDK min.
-2.1
+1. To run the application is required installed .NET Core SDK at least version 2.1
 2. Download/clone this repository, e.g. below command:
     ```bash
     git clone git@github.com:kamilkolodziejski/EmployeesManager.git